 Firefighting– and So Much More

 Our agency was founded to protect our community from building fires.
-This is still the core of our mission, but today we do much, much more.
-The Pawlet Volunteer Fire Department is tasked as the first response agency for motor vehicle crashes, hazardous materials incidents, flammable gas emergencies, carbon monoxide incidents, and wildland fires.
+This is still the core of our mission, but today we do much more.
+The Pawlet Volunteer Fire Department is the first response agency for motor vehicle crashes, hazardous materials incidents, flammable gas emergencies, carbon monoxide incidents, and wildland fires.
 We assist the Vermont State Police with emergency traffic control and search and rescue operations.
 We mitigate hazardous situations on our roads, such as trees and wires down.
 We assist the Granville Rescue Squad at medical emergencies that require additional manpower or the prompt delivery of basic life support services.
 We work with the Pawlet Office of Emergency Management to mitigate natural disasters such as floods.
-This “all hazard” model means when Pawlet needs our help, we roll.
+This “all hazard” model means whenever Pawlet needs our help, we roll!

 The Pawlet Volunteer Fire Department also provides a range of non-emergency services to our community.